 Staff Festival’s fantastic fundraising figure

-Thousands of colleagues, together with their friends and family, flocked to campus on Friday 28 June to enjoy a packed programme of hugely entertaining activities and attractions, including food and drink, workshops, fairground rides, stalls and live music for all ages.
+Thousands of colleagues, their friends and family flocked to the University on 30 June to enjoy a packed programme of hugely entertaining activities and attractions.

 But there was also a serious aspect to the Festival alongside all the fun.

 Reflecting one of the three over-arching elements of our University strategy – community – and our core values of compassion and inclusivity, we invited colleagues to nominate their favourite charity to benefit from the event proceeds.
 Homeless Street Angels and Zarach won the vote and will now receive a minimum of £1,000 each from the proceeds of this year’s Staff Festival – vital support that comes as a timely boost to both good causes.

 Mirroring a story played out in cities across the UK, poverty levels have soared in Leeds as the cost of living crisis impacts families already struggling to make ends meet.
 Many are forced to make the cruel choice between food or fuel, while in extreme cases, the spiral of decline has even robbed people of the roof over their head.

 Our chosen charities are two of the organisations trying to reverse this tragic trend.
 Homeless Street Angels provides hot meals, clothing and other essentials for people living rough in the city, while Zarach delivers beds and other basics to children in poverty.
 Without government funding, however, both charities rely almost exclusively on donations to continue their life-changing work.

 Staff Festival Project Manager, Jo Westerman, said: “I can’t think of two more deserving causes to benefit from this year’s Staff Festival proceeds, so a big thank you to everyone who took the time to nominate a charity and vote for their favourite, as well as to all those who kindly donated on the day.